chimkenu/COMP1511-tutorial/week03/README.md

 ## For loop (Optional)

-- You can do anything a for loop can do with a while loop.
+- You can do anything a `for` loop can do with a `while` loop.
-  However, for loops can be useful in cases where you know the number of times a loop will be executed.
+  However, `for` loops can be useful in cases where you know the number of times a loop will be executed.
-- For loops help avoid certain bugs by enforcing structure on initialization, condition, and increment operations.
+- `for` loops help avoid certain bugs by enforcing structure on initialization, condition, and increment operations.
   This makes it less likely to forget or misplace the `i++` or `i = 0` operations.